licheng1221/Genome-wide-associations-of-leaf-spectral-variation-in-MAGIC-lines-of-Nicotiana-attenuata/README.md

-# Association study of genetic variation and spectroscopic imaging variants
+# Genome-wide associations of leaf spectral variation in MAGIC lines of Nicotiana attenuata

-This repository contains the code and data for the publication "Association study of genetic variation and spectroscopic imaging variants".
+This repository contains the code and data for the publication "Genome-wide associations of leaf spectral variation in MAGIC lines of Nicotiana attenuata".

 ## Data